-The Master of Business Administration International Business Specialization helps to prepare students for diverse career opportunities.
+The MBA in International Business Specialization helps to prepare students for diverse career opportunities.
 It includes positions – both in the U.S. and abroad – with business corporations (including multinational enterprises), nonprofit organizations, international institutions, and government agencies.
 Careers and responsibilities can vary depending upon a student’s portfolio of courses and “emphasis” in functional areas such as accounting, finance, information systems, management or marketing.

 MBA Course Requirements

 The MBA requires a 30‐48 unit program of study that consists of 5 major components – a core of basic business courses, theme courses, courses in the specialization, electives, and a culminating experience course.
 For additional course information please refer to the MBA Curriculum page.

 International Business Specialization (12 units): Choose FOUR courses.

 If only THREE international business courses have been completed from the courses within the Fowler College of Business, one of the courses outside the Fowler College of Business can be used as the fourth course in the specialization: